akiladananjana/Python-IPSec-Tunnel/README.md

 This is the basic implementation of the IPSec tunnel using Linux TUN/TAP interfaces and python RAW Sockets.
 This also includes the encryption part using AES algorithm.

-## Requirements to run this Firewall
+## Requirements to run this Tunnel
 * One Interface with Static IP configured
 * interface should be active
 * TUN interfaces